-What to do if one of your employees or customers is diagnosed with COVID-19?
+What to do if one of your employees is diagnosed with COVID-19?

 - Isolate the symptomatic individual and any person who may have come into contact with the individual.
-Known contacts should be tested for COVID-19 and quarantine for a period of 14 days unless they are fully vaccinated and meet guidelines set forth by the CDC. - Send home any employees with symptoms of COVID-19 and instruct them to self-isolate for 14 days from the onset of symptoms, as recommended by the CDC.
-They should also be instructed to follow-up with a healthcare provider for appropriate testing and treatment.
+Known contacts should be tested and quarantine for a period of 14 days unless they are fully vaccinated and meet the guidelines set forth by the CDC. - Send home any employees with symptoms of COVID-19 and instruct them to self-isolate for 14 days from the onset of symptoms, as recommended by the CDC.
+Instruct them to follow-up with a healthcare provider for appropriate treatment. - Instruct employees to contact their manager immediately if they notice that a colleague is exhibiting symptoms of COVID-19. - > Stay in touch with the infected employee.